 Master’s Degree Programs

-Health Services Master of Science
+Health Systems and Population Health Master of Science

 Focuses on analytical and practical knowledge and skills in health services research methods with the option to pursue electives across other departments and schools at UW.

-Health Services Master of Public Health
+Health Systems and Population Health Master of Public Health

 Equips MPH students with the knowledge and skills to improve health in diverse populations by solving problems in rapidly changing societies and health systems.